Nationals vs. Giants Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 27 doubles, two triples, 15 home runs, 31 walks and 46 RBI (87 total hits).
-He's also swiped five bases.
+- Jeimer Candelario has 88 hits with 27 doubles, two triples, 15 home runs, 31 walks and 47 RBI.
+He's also stolen five bases.

 Candelario Recent Games